LOKRAI4/currencies-accounts-cards/README.md

 transfer amounts each IT accounts

-IT auto create needed economics
+create needed economics

 free onlines shopping

-IT transaction costs
+IT transaction costs an purchase

-collaborate with IT purchase

 companys name